EMT/wildtime-api/app/config/activities.md

 You can do this in different places and draw a tree map.
 Which area has the most different types of tree?
 Start a leaf collection.
 See who can collect the most different species.

+Find out more over at the <a href="http://www.naturedetectives.org.uk/wildtime/">nature detectives website</a>.

-Thanks to the Woodland Trust for this spotting activity.
-You can find more like it over at their <a href="http://www.naturedetectives.org.uk/">nature detectives</a> website.
+Thanks to the Woodland Trust for this activity.

 ### Forest Floor Challenge